ParisaHavaeji/Finetune/README.md

 if you want to GPU-0 to accelerate your training.
 If you leave `GPU ID` blank, the model will be trained on CPU.

-~~For MacOS running on M* chips, running `bash ./run.sh` will automatically take advantage of [mps accelaration](https://developer.apple.com/metal/pytorch/).
-You can disable this behavior by adding `--no_mps` argument into the Python call in the `sh` file.~~
-This feature is deprecated as mps sometimes returns incorrect results.

-## Reference

-With default hyper-parameters, each training epoch takes roughly 30s to run on Mac M1 CPU, ~~18s on mps,~~ and 2s on Nvidia A5000/RTX4090 GPU.